nokia/CPU-Pooler/README.md

 Lastly, the CPUSetter sub-component implements total physical separation of containers via Linux cpusets.
 This Informer constantly watches the Pod API of Kubernetes, and is triggered whenever a Pod is created, or changes its state(e.g. restarted etc.)
 CPUSetter first calculates what is the appropriate cpuset for the container: the allocated CPUs in case of exclusive, the shared pool in case of shared, or the default in case the container did not explicitly ask for any pooled resources.
-CPUSetter then provisions the calculated set into the relevant parametet of the container's cgroupfs filesystem (cpuset.cpus).
+CPUSetter then provisions the calculated set into the relevant parameter of the container's cgroupfs filesystem (cpuset.cpus).
 As CPUSetter is triggered by all Pods on all Nodes, we can be sure no containers can ever -even accidentally- access CPU resources not meant for them!

 ## Using the allocated CPUs